metno/vagrant-s-enda/README.md

 #### Data storage

-All permanent storage folders resides in the VMs `/opt` folder.
-Kubernetes assigns subfolder here dynamically which are mounted into the containers.
-In opt folder run the `tree` command to find the archive folder.
-Example output.
+All permanent storage folders reside in the VM's `/opt` folder.
+Kubernetes dynamically mounts subfolders in `\opt` in the containers.
+In `\opt`, you can run the `tree` command to find the archive folders.
+Example output:

 ```plain
 vagrant@k3s:/opt$ tree